react-native-maps/react-native-maps/README.md

 ### On Poi Click

-Poi are clickable, you can can catch the event to get its information (usually to get the full information from Google Place using the placeId).
+Poi are clickable, you can catch the event to get its information (usually to get the full detail from Google Place using the placeId).

 ![](https://media.giphy.com/media/3480VsCKnHr31uCLU3/giphy.gif)